NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Introduction

-Besides large-scale environment, the local environment also has non-negligible effects on galaxy evolution \citep{White1978, Blumenthal1984}.
-The impact of large-scale structure on the cold gas content of galaxies has been discussed in the literature, but local environmental factors may also play an important role.
-The cosmic web consists of dark-matter halos and promotes the formation of halos.
+In addition to the large-scale environment, the local environment also has non-negligible effects on galaxy evolution \citep{White1978, Blumenthal1984}.
+The impact of the large-scale structure on the cold-gas content of galaxies has been discussed in the literature, but local environmental factors may also play an important role.
+The cosmic web consists of dark-matter haloes and promotes the formation of haloes.
 The halo spin, shape, and formation time are correlated with the cosmic web \citep[e.g.][]{Sheth2004,Wang2011}.
-Meanwhile, galaxies reside in halos.
-The stellar mass assembly of galaxies depends primarily on the assembly of their host halo mass \citep{Behroozi2010, Tinker2013, Gu2016, Legrand2019}. \cite{Wangkuan2024} used IllustrisTNG simulation and found that the distance to filaments or nodes of host halos can account for a substantial part of the total secondary galaxy bias, emphasising the necessity of excluding halo mass effects when considering large-scale environment.
-Galaxy properties depend on their host halo as well \citep[e.g.,][]{Bethermin2014, Berti2017, Behroozi2019}.
+Meanwhile, galaxies reside in haloes.
+The stellar-mass assembly of galaxies depends primarily on the assembly of their host halo mass \citep{Behroozi2010, Tinker2013, Gu2016, Legrand2019}. \cite{Wangkuan2024} used the IllustrisTNG simulation and found that the distance to filaments or nodes of host haloes can account for a substantial part of the total secondary galaxy bias, emphasising the necessity of excluding halo mass effects when considering a large-scale environment.
+Galaxy properties depend on their host halo as well \citep[e.g.][]{Bethermin2014, Berti2017, Behroozi2019}.
 So, it is important to investigate whether the local environment or large-scale structure has a greater impact on the cold gas content of galaxies.

-Hydrodynamical simulations, semi-analytic models, N-body simulations, and empirical models are effective ways to investigate the cold gas content of galaxies within current galaxy formation models.
-Recently, \cite{Guo2023} proposed a new empirical model \textsc{NeutralUniverseMachine} (NUM) to accurately reproduce the galaxy \hi and $\rm H_2$ content as well as their evolution.
-In this paper, we compare the NUM model and IllustrisTNG hydrodynamical simulations \citep{Nelson2018, Pillepich2018, Springel2018} with observational measurements to investigate how filaments affect cold gas content and the impact that filaments and dark matter halos have on the cold gas content of galaxies within current models.
+Hydrodynamical simulations, semi-analytic models, N-body simulations, and empirical models are effective ways to investigate the cold-gas content of galaxies within current galaxy formation models.
+Recently, \cite{Guo2023} proposed a new empirical model, \textsc{NeutralUniverseMachine}, to accurately reproduce the galaxy \hi and $\rm H_2$ content as well as their evolution.
+In this paper, we compare the \textsc{NeutralUniverseMachine} model and IllustrisTNG hydrodynamical simulations \citep{Nelson2018, Pillepich2018, Springel2018} with observational measurements to investigate how filaments affect cold-gas content and the impact that filaments and dark-matter haloes have on the cold-gas content of galaxies within current models.